-I. The Applicant must have participated as an exhibitor for at least 3 years during high school and the applicant’s family must be members of CCJLSA by December 1st of each year the student exhibited.
+I. The Applicant must have participated as an exhibitor for at least 3 years during high school.
 II.
 Applicants are members in good standing in the FFA or 4-H at the time of application.
 III.
 Applicant must have participated in the operation of the Concession Stand or another part of the Show & Sale process, during the Stock Show and Sale each year they exhibited in the show during their high school years.
 Students should collect documentation for the activities in which they participated.
 The following information is required: (1) Student name and Club Affiliation, (2) Signature of Adult in Charge of concession stand or any activity in which the student actively participated in to assist the CCJLSA.

 If the student is applying through 4-H, the student should contact the Extension Service office for other application requirements and further details.
 They are also required to meet the rules and guidelines provided by the CCJLSA as mentioned above.
 The scholarship application is due on the date set by the Extension office.
 NO LATE scholarships will be accepted by the Association if it is past the Extension office deadline.

 If you have questions concerning the scholarship process, please contact Margi Handrick at email@example.com